equinor/radix-flux/README.md

 ### How to update manifest image

-Simply build, tag and push your image to the container registry.
+If the manifest use flux [image filter](https://github.com/weaveworks/flux/blob/master/site/fluxctl.md#using-annotations) then all you have to do is to simply build, tag and push your image to the container registry.
-Flux will then update the manifests in the config repo if it can match the manifest image filter to the new image tag.
+Flux will then update the manifests in the config repo if it can match the manifest image filter to the new image tag, and then it will deploy the updated manifest.

 Example:
 - Manifests in `development` clusters will have a flux image filter annotation that match `glob:master-*`